PallavShukla971/0030-SQL-Pizza-Sales-Data-Analayst-Project-1/Answer.md

 Basic:

-Retrieve the total number of orders placed.
+-- Retrieve the total number of orders placed.
- -> select count(order_id) as total_orders from orders;
+ -> SELECT
+    COUNT(order_id) AS total_orders
+FROM
+    orders;

-Calculate the total revenue generated from pizza sales.
+-- Calculate the total revenue generated from pizza sales.
  ->

-Identify the highest-priced pizza.
+-- Identify the highest-priced pizza.
  ->

 Identify the most common pizza size ordered.